 - an atmosphere of shared learning within the College and beyond, therein fostering an academic climate conducive to teaching and learning

-The Agora, an on-line publication of Lynchburg College specializing in student responses to the great books, has become a national journal of undergraduate academic writing for institutional members of the Association for Core Texts in Courses (ACTC).
+The Agora, an on-line publication of University of Lynchburg specializing in student responses to the great books, has become a national journal of undergraduate academic writing for institutional members of the Association for Core Texts in Courses (ACTC).